 A virtual private network (VPN) is used to connect computers to isolated remote computer networks that is usually inaccessible, by using the Internet or another intermediate network.
 It creates a secure connection over public network.
-In this article we are setting up a VPN server that is used to allow internet connection so client computers can browse websites through VPN server even if they are in the restricted internal network.
+In this article we are looking at How to install VPN on Windows Server using RRAS that is used to allow internet connection so client computers can browse websites through VPN server even if they are in the restricted internal network.

 We are implementing VPN service in a VPS server installed with Windows server 2012 r2 standard Edition.
+The idea will be same for a Windows server 2016 or 2019.
 This VPS server only have one NIC card and its configured with Static Public IP address ( Not NAT enabled One) of server.
 Since its a VPS server, we only have RDP access using the VPS public IP address.

 This article will walk you through to install VPN using RRAS and connect to it from your local system with working internet access.